A screenshot image with overlaid status bar placed in a device frame.

 Use any number of real devices to capture screenshots.

 - Screenshots runs in the cloud.

-For live demo of Screenshots running with the internationalized example app on macOS in cloud, see below
+For live demo of Screenshots running with the internationalized example app on macOS, linux and windows in cloud, see below

 - Screenshots works with any CI/CD tool.

 For live demo of uploading images, generated by Screenshots, to both store consoles, see demo of Fledge at https://github.com/mmcc007/fledge#demo